Opt Out Options

 According to a national study, more than a month of instructional time can be lost to test preparation and administration in a single school year.
 In a 2013 PDK/Gallup poll, 77 percent said increased testing has either hurt or made no difference in improving schools and in a 2014 PDK/Gallup poll, 68 percent of parents said standardized tests aren’t helpful to teachers.

 Instead of spending millions of dollars on standardized tests, we should be investing in schools to give every child the opportunity to succeed.
 That means smaller class sizes and more funding for schools.
 State law allows parents to opt their students out from mandatory testing.
-Advocacy groups, like Oregon Save Our Schools, offer information on opting out here.
+Read more about opt-out options here.

 For educators who are concerned about the overuse and abuse of high-stakes testing, here are some legal guidelines on your rights and responsibilities.